 - Search for opportunities to practice the language you are learning.
 Several language classes providers organize opportunities to practice, for example through study trips or conversation groups.
-The library of Leuven also organizes ad hoc conversation groups: Bab(b)el.
+The library of Leuven also organizes ad hoc conversation groups: 'Bab(b)el' but the project will only restart later in 2019.
 There are of course also a lot of online possibilities to practice.

 - Some companies offer in-house language courses, if proficiency in this language is required for your job.
 Inquire about such initiatives in your company.

 - If proficiency in a certain language is required for your job, you might be entitled to paid educational leave.
 Enquire about the possibilities at the HR department of your company.